mshasan2/Coaching_Scheduler/README.md

 - Easily switch between coach and student roles.
 - Pre-created users for testing (no authentication required).

+***Note:*** As a time limit of ~3 hours was mentioned in the Project information documentation, I have tried to complete the project within that time frame and have made some assumptions to expedite the development process.
+Please refer to the "Assumptions" section for more details and pardon any discrepancies.

+## Assumptions

+- Due to time constraints, the folder structure is not meticulously maintained.
+All files are kept in a simple and flat structure for easier implementation and testing.
+- The database schema has not been normalized to the highest degree to expedite the development process.
+- Authentication is not implemented due to the simplicity of the application.
+- Tests are not implemented due to time constraints.
+- All slots are exactly 2 hours long, as specified in the user stories.
+- Each slot can only be booked by one student.
+- Students and coaches must manually switch roles using a toggle in the navigation bar.
+- There is no need for an authentication system; users are pre-created for testing purposes.
+- The application is designed for desktop use only.
+- Students can book any available slot from any coach.
+- Coaches can only view their own upcoming slots.
+- Coaches can only view past feedback for their own calls.
+- The satisfaction score is a number between 1 and 5.
+- The application is designed for a single timezone.
+- The application is designed for a single language (English).

 ## Technology Stack

 - **Frontend**: HTML, CSS, React.js, Redux, Bootstrap